mkobuolys/flutter-design-patterns/assets/markdown/memento.md

 ### IMemento

-An interface which defines the _getState()_ method to be implemented by the specific Memento class.
+An interface that defines the _getState()_ method to be implemented by the specific Memento class.

 ```
 abstract interface class IMemento {